 When my husband and I found our off-grid homestead, it was more or less by accident.
 We were looking for our forever homestead, far back from the road and with plenty of space to stretch out.
 As it turns out, it’s hard to enjoy the type of privacy and independence we wanted when you’re tethered to a power pole.

 I’m constantly asked how on earth you find an off-grid homestead, and there are fewer resources than you’d think.
 Plenty of people are looking for off-grid land, but traditional realtors are focusing on the suburbs.
-As preparedness becomes more mains stream, and more people leave the city for their homesteading dream, off-grid real estate sites are popping up right and left.
+As preparedness becomes more main stream, and more people leave the city for their homesteading dream, off-grid real estate sites are popping up right and left.

 Though it’s a conventional real estate site, you can use the advanced search feature on Zillow to help you find off-grid properties and land.
-There are a number of filters, and if you set them correctly it’ll save you a lot of time searching for off grid land.
+There are a number of filters, and if you set them correctly it’ll save you a lot of time searching for off-grid land.
 Start by eliminating any apartments, condos or townhomes from the “home type.”

 Set the lot size to 10+ acres and that’ll remove most of the suburban lots, which gets you closer to your goal faster.
 Depending on where you are, 1+ acre or 5+ acres might work just fine.
 Out here in Vermont, most towns have minimum suburban lots set at a minimum of 3 acres.

-Using this method today, I went from 1propertiesrties for sale in Vermont, to a total of 47 off-grid homes for sale.
+Using this method today, I went from 1 property for sale in Vermont, to a total of 47 off-grid homes for sale.
 They ranged from cheap off-grid homes as low as $23K to some serious mountain compounds for around $2.2M.
 You can refine your search a bit more based on your budget.

 Prices vary greatly, and there will usually be a few in the $100K range and some in the $3M plus range, as well as everything in between.
 The site has listings from every state in the US, and often overseas options.